 The all inclusive prices are based on a 20 mile travelling distance…but we like to get out and about.
 There would be a small surcharge for the extra mileage.Travel and wandering all over the country is a perk for us.
 It’s nice to see new places and meet new folks.
 The location isn’t an issue.

 We need some space but not a great deal.
 A 3m x 3m flat site to put up our gazebo and fold out the serving tables (x 2) would be ideal.
 We don’t need an electric supply to the cooking area.
 The nights start to draw in at the start of September, that’s when we get our rechargeable LED floodlights out.

 We cater for smaller gatherings in customers gardens to larger parties for weddings.
 Every event is different but hog roast prices vary depending on how many you are looking to cater for.
 See our all inclusive hog roast prices.
 We’re happy to tailor make a menu to suit your requirements and budget.
 Visit our terms & conditions page to learn about payment and deposits

 Yes please.
 Arrow Valley Hog Roast require a deposit of 20%.
 Once this is paid then the date is secured for you.
 Full balance is not due until 2 weeks prior to the event date.

 The answer is yes to both guys.
 All of our staff have the relevant Health & Hygiene certificates.
 We’re registered with our local Redditch council and the catering association NCASS.
 We have employee and public liability insurance for your peace of mind.

-Arrow Valley Hog Roast has achieved the top rating of ‘5’ which means that our hog roast business was found to have ‘very good’ hygiene standards.
+Arrow Valley Hog Roast has achieved the top rating of ‘5’ on the Food Hygiene Rating Scheme, which means that our hog roast business was found to have ‘very good’ hygiene standards.

 Q: What size access for the roaster?